-The Centers for Medicare and Medicaid Services (CMS) has approved Adult Failure to Thrive as a hospice diagnosis and has established criteria to determine if the individual has a prognosis of six months or less if the disease progresses as expected.
+The Centers for Medicare and Medicaid Services (CMS) does not accept Adult Failure to Thrive as a primary hospice diagnosis.
+However, Adult Failure to Thrive can be considered as a secondary hospice diagnosis, and CMS has established criteria to determine if the individual has a prognosis of six months or less if the disease progresses as expected.
 Irreversible nutritional impairment as evidenced by a body mass index (BMI) of 22 or less, declines enteral/parental nutritional support or has not responded to such support despite an adequate caloric intake and a Palliative Performance Scale (PPS) equal to or less than 40%.
-Other variable supporting the terminal diagnosis, although not required to qualify for hospice, includes recurrent infections such as UTI’s, URI, or sepsis, decreasing serum albumin or cholesterol, dysphagia, nausea and/or vomiting that responds poorly to treatment, pain, stage 3-4 decubitus ulcers, edema and changes in level of consciousness.
+Other variables supporting the secondary terminal diagnosis, although not required to qualify for hospice, include recurrent infections such as UTI’s, URI, or sepsis, decreasing serum albumin or cholesterol, dysphagia, nausea and/or vomiting that responds poorly to treatment, pain, stage 3-4 decubitus ulcers, edema and changes in level of consciousness.
 The more comorbid and secondary conditions the individual exhibits, the more likely a terminal prognosis would be expected.

 I, as many Americans, fight the battle of the bulge.
 Sadly, these individuals are fighting a different battle.
 Referring to hospice only ensures that they receive the most compassionate care available during their final days.DeAnna L. Looper RN, CHPN, CHPCA

 Chief Corporate Clinical Consultant / Legal Nurse Consultant / HPNA Approved Educator/Certified ELNEC Trainer/ Certified Grief Recovery Specialist